catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard.rst

  key while providing the private key to you to download.
 When you select "Import Key Pair" the dashboard provides a form where you can upload a public key.
-This option is somewhat confusingly named as you are importing a public key only and not a keypair, it would be more correctly named "Import Public Key".
+This option is somewhat confusingly named as you are importing a public key only and not a keypair; it would be more correctly named "Import Public Key".
 See the :ref:`ssh_keypairs` section of the FAQ for more information.